 In a dissenting opinion, joined by Justice Kevin Dougherty, then-Chief Justice Thomas Saylor expressed strong concern that extending Packrall's reach beyond Section 914, the Court was empowering candidates "to make strategic decisions to shift tracks after having proceeded deep into the primary process."
 Id. at 1091.
-He noted that Cohen, unlike the candidate in Packrall, had "actively participated" in the primary process, and only withdrew for political reasons.
-Id.
-Then-Chief Justice Saylor concluded that the Packrall exception "should be confined to the scenario in which it arose": when a candidate withdraws administratively, within the Section 914 grace period.
+Justice Saylor concluded that the Packrall exception "should be confined to the scenario in which it arose": when a candidate withdraws administratively, within the Section 914 grace period.

 In a separate dissent written by Justice David Wecht, the Justice argued that Packrall itself "was wrongly decided, and it should be overruled."
 225 A.3d at 1093.
 Regarding Justice Mundy's opinion, Justice Wecht claimed that it "relies exclusively on a principle derived from a judicial carve-out unsupported by the Election Code."
-Id.
-Justice Wecht cautioned against any "judicial reformation" of Section 976(e); however "harsh" or "unwise" its broad prohibition, since the statutory language clearly allows "no exception for who previously filed nomination petitions but whose names did not ultimately appear on the primary ballot."
-Id.
+Id. at 1095.
+Justice Wecht cautioned against any "judicial reformation" of Section 976(e); however "harsh" or "unwise" its broad prohibition, the statutory language clearly allows "no exception for candidates who previously filed nomination petitions but whose names did not ultimately appear on the primary ballot."
+Id. at 1093.
 While the Election Code is to be construed liberally, Justice Wecht wrote, that principle does not give the Court "license to act as a super-legislature."
 Id. at 1096.